renpy/renpy/sphinx/source/gui.rst

 ======================

-More advanced customization is possible by customizing screens.rpy, up to and including deleting it entirely and replacing it with your own code.
+More advanced customization is possible by customizing screens.rpy, up to and including deleting the entire contents of the file and replacing it with something of your own.
 Here are a few places to get started.

 Styles
 ------